shilgam/pact-demo-provider/README.md

 ## Usage

-1. Clone the repo
+1. clone this repo

+1. cd into project's root dir

-1. Run the application
+1. launch the app

-        $ ./gradlew bootRun
+        $ make start

-1. Use the application
+1. use the app

         $ curl -v localhost:8080/products